ietf-wg-acme/acme/draft-ietf-acme-acme.md

 responses and CRLs.
 The server MAY disallow a subset of reasonCodes from being used by the user.
 If a request contains a disallowed reasonCode the server MUST reject it with the error type "urn:ietf:params:acme:error:badRevocationReason".
-The problem document returned with the error MUST include an "supportedReasons" field with an array of supported revocation reasonCode values.
+The problem document returned with the error MUST include a "supportedReasons" field with an array of supported revocation reasonCode values.

 ~~~~~~~~~~